schahriar/supertask/README.md

 var task = TaskManager.addForeign('foreignPow', source);
 ```

-Change permissions and context of a task and precompilation
+Change permissions and globals of a task and precompilation
 ```javascript
 var Supertask = require('supertask');
 var TaskManager = new Supertask();